Epilepsy In Your Pet

 dogs and cats.

-The side effects of phenobarbital are sedation, increased appetite, weight gain, increased thirst and urination and harm to the liver over time.
-These problems can be minimized if the dose is closely regulated or if a combination of medications is used.
+The side effects of phenobarbital are sedation, increased appetite, weight gain, increased thirst and urination and sometimes harm to the liver over time.
+These problems can be minimized if the dose is closely regulated or if a combination of medications is used that lower the phenobarbital dose.
+My article on NeuroCare™ and MCTs suggests other possible ways.
 Phenobarbital works well in both dogs and cats.
 Cats do not seem as prone as dogs to liver damage while on this drug, but they do tend to gain weight.